-If the Minnesota Vikings want to salvage their season, the first step is to beat their rival the Chicago Bears in the Week 10 "Monday Night Football" matchup.
+Both the Minnesota Vikings and Chicago Bears have been eliminated from postseason contention entering their Week 18 matchup, but this still remains a fierce rivalry no matter the stakes.
 The Bears were the Vikings' first opponent when the franchise launched in 1961.
 Since then, they have played at least twice every year except the strike-shortened 1982 season.
 Along the way, the rivalry has produced many great moments.
 Here are the five most memorable.

 5. A Brett Favre Comeback Comes up Short